GilOliveira/schemadotorg/docs/NOTES.md

 - For high-level types, which are inherited from, we want to keep the default properties as simple as possible.

-- For specific and important types, include Recipe, we should be specific as needed with the default properties.
+- For specific and important types, including Recipe, we should be as specific as needed with the default properties.

 # TBD